percona/proxysql-admin-tool/README.md

 ### Prerequisites
 -------------------
-* my_print_defaults utility must be installed on the system.
+* mysql client and my_print_defaults utility must be installed on the system.
 * ProxySQL and Percona XtraDB Cluster should be up and running.

 ### Percona Scheduler Admin Configuration File